-In recent years the statewide transfer rate to public universities among ASSIST Transfer Behavior Cohorts, as well as the overall transfer rate (the percent of learners in credential-seeking cohorts who transfer to any four-year college or university within 6 years) have declined slightly.
-Nonetheless, both rates are similar to or higher than the most recent national average (25%).9
+At NPC, transfer rates to Arizona universities among ASSIST Transfer Behavior Cohorts reached 14% in 2010.
+The overall transfer rate (the percent of learners in credential-seeking cohorts who transfer to any four-year college or university within 6 years) is similar.
+Both rates are lower than the most recent national average (25%).9